Murder of Mireille Knoll: Arrests and legal proceedings

 Two suspects were immediately taken into custody; authorities revealed only that one of the suspects was born in 1989.
-Suspect Yacine Mihoub, 28 years of age, the son of Knoll's neighbour, was previously known to authorities as he had sexually assaulted the daughter of Knoll's assistant, who was 12 years old at the time.
+Suspect Yacine Mihoub, a French-Algerian of 28 years, the son of Knoll's neighbour, was previously known to authorities as he had sexually assaulted the daughter of Knoll's assistant, who was 12 years old at the time.
 Mihoub served a few months in prison and was released in September 2017.
 Suspect Alex Carrimbacus, 21 years of age, was acquainted with Mihoub in prison.

 On 26 October 2021 trial began in Paris, France for Mihoub and Carrimbacus.
 On 9 November 2021, Mihoub was convicted of murder and sentenced to life imprisonment.
 Carrimbacus was acquitted of murder but found guilty of theft with antisemitic motives, for which he was sentenced to 15 years in prison.

 Funeral

-The funeral procession, held on March 28, drew thousands of mourners who walked solemnly through the streets of Paris.
+The funeral procession, held on 28 March, drew thousands of mourners who walked solemnly through the streets of Paris.
 They walked from the Place de la Nation to Knoll's apartment building in the 11th arrondissement.
 Knoll was buried at the Cimetière parisien de Bagneux.
 Her grave was visited by Emmanuel Macron, in a private capacity, to support her family in a visit not covered by the media.